jasonmce/ansible-role-magic-mirror/README.md

 ## Features

 **What this role does:**
+- Install the Magic Mirror application if it is not found.
 - Installs Node.js and npm, ensuring they are available for custom module installations.
 - Reads the `mm_modules` variable from your Magic Mirror's `host_vars` file.
 - Clones any module repositories needed.